fluree/docs.flur.ee/src/content/0.9.1/docs/permissions/permissions.md

 #### Query / Read Permissions

-Every database that a query is executed against in Fluree can be thought of as a unique, custom database.
+Every ledger that a query is executed against in Fluree can be thought of as a unique, custom ledger.
 This concept applies not only for historical (time travel) queries, but also for permissions.
-Effectively, every piece of data the user does not have access to does not exist in their database.
+Effectively, every piece of data the user does not have access to does not exist in their ledger.
 This allows you to query at will.

 When a query asks for attributes or entities that don't exist for them, the results are simply empty.
 An exception is not thrown in this case.